 If so, then register for this unique course, where you will learn how to manage those issues before, during and after a large multijurisdictional incident.

-Dan recently retired as the Deputy Chief of the Santa Cruz Police Department (CA).
+Your instructor, Dan Flippo, recently retired as the Deputy Chief of the Santa Cruz Police Department (CA).
 Dan has 29 years of experience in operational roles including SWAT and Patrol.
 Dan is also currently an instructor with the National Tactical Officers Association.
-Dan understands your perspective no matter how big or small your agency is.
+He understands your perspective no matter how big or small your agency is.
 He is an enthusiastic instructor who is committed to making sure you know to manage any multijurisdictional incident.